trntv/apis-list/apis/halo/halo.md

 # Halo
 Halo Public API.
-With this API you’ll be able to craft your own experiences using the same APIs Halo&#x27;s team uses to build the game.
+With this API you’ll be able to craft your own experiences using the same APIs Halo's team uses to build the game.

 ##  🔗 Links
 **Docs / Website**: https://developer.haloapi.com/